dangsonbk/1linePython/README.md

 ## Real life usage
 - Just don't.
 - When you hate your future self.
-- When you hate your company, you are willing to leave, you want your product run but unmaintainable.
+- When you hate your company, you are willing to leave, you want your product run but be unmaintainable.

 ## Notes